greenpeace/gpi-skillshare-IoT-howto/cloud-function-iotWeather/README.md

 ## Deploy and test

-1. Deploy your Cloud Functions using 'firebase deploy --only functions:iotWeather'
+1. Deploy your Cloud Functions using `firebase deploy --only functions:iotWeather`